 This makes it easier to prevent fraud in the form of identity theft and other forms of cybersecurity risks, as well as offering the key operational benefits of faster transactions, greater transparency among transactional partners, and creating permanent records for compliance, governance, and legal requirements.

-That’s a big reason why organizations as diverse as the World Bank and the U.S. Defense Advanced Research Projects Agency are diligently examining what blockchain can do.
+That’s a big reason why organizations as diverse as the World Bank and the U.S. Defense Advanced Research Projects Agency are diligently examining what blockchain can do, and what blockchain use cases can be initiated.
 Already, blockchain has been successfully deployed in a raft of applications outside of cryptocurrency, including insurance claims processing, mortgage loan applications, clean energy, and agriculture, just to skim the surface.

 So, is blockchain something your organization should take seriously?
 Absolutely.
 Should you be evaluating the technology and engaging experienced service providers in proofs of concept?
 Without question.
 Should you put blockchain into your most valuable production systems?